mtanczos/Responsive-Portfolio/README.md

 ## To-do list:
 * Need to add a way of enlarging portfolio images
-* Complete the contact form
+* Complete the contact form so it works